What to check before buying a listed building

 This information is freely available online from the English Heritage database.

-More information on specific listed buildings can also be found on the planning section of the relevant local authority website.
+More information on individual listed buildings can also be found on the planning section of the relevant local authority website.

 Some local authorities provide access through the Heritage Gateway.

-Ideally you will have read the official listing at English Heritage before you view the property.
+Ideally, you will have reviewed the English Heritage official listing before viewing the property.
 This way you can ask the owner any relevant questions at the earliest possible stage.

 Buying a listed property does not necessarily mean that you won't be able to modify it.

-As a rule of thumb, it will be usually be easier to extend the property than it will be to remove part of it.
+As a rule of thumb, it is usually easier to get consent to extend a listed property, than to remove part of it.

-If you do plan to make alterations you should prepare yourself for significant added bureaucracy, cost and time wasting in seeking consent.
+If you do plan to make alterations you should prepare yourself for significant added bureaucracy, cost and time when seeking consent.